 Volunteering – This and this are just two of many examples websites that offer several opportunities to meet folks who seek volunteers.
 In exchange for services, they offer free accommodation and food!

 Example from my friend, Mariel: You can live and eat for free with a family in the south of France, while volunteering two days a week on their vineyard.

-Great Aupair – I lived 3 months in the most expensive district of Paris, on the same street as the French President and Johnny Depp, for free.
+Great Aupair – I spent months living in the most expensive district of Paris, on the same street as the French President and Johnny Depp, for free.
 I was hired as an Au Pair, where I taught French girls English and looked after them for 20-40 hours a week.
 It was not a glamorous experience, but it saved me several thousands of dollars while studying at La Sorbonne during a time where $1 USD was worth a little more than half a euro.